BRI Announces First Successful Loon Nesting in Southern Massachusetts in a Century

 In 2015, in collaboration with the New York State Department of Environmental Conservation and the Massachusetts Division of Fisheries & Wildlife, BRI successfully moved seven chicks from New York’s Adirondack Park to a lake in the Assawompsett Pond Complex (APC) in southeastern Massachusetts.
 In 2016, BRI translocated nine chicks to the APC (four from New York; five from Maine) with assistance from the Maine Department of Inland Fisheries & Wildlife.
 In 2017, eight chicks were translocated from Maine to Massachusetts.
 Overall, 24 chicks were successfully translocated to Massachusetts.

-Six adult loons returned to the lake area in Massachusetts to which they were translocated and captive-reared, and then from which they fledged.
+As of spring 2020, nine adult loons returned to the lake area in Massachusetts to which they were translocated and captive-reared, and then from which they fledged.
 Their return marked a major milestone in the efforts to translocate Common Loons.

 Translocation Study in Massachusetts (Round 2)

 BRI is proposing to translocate up to 24 more loon chicks from Maine.

 © 2020 Biodiversity Research Institute is a 501(c)3 non-profit